 – Cover your insulation with a moisture barrier, like plastic sheeting

-Insulation boards tend to have good moisture resistant and water repellent qualities.
-A product such as EcoTherm Insulation Board for instance has aluminium foil facings on both sides, and a PIR foam that is resistant to water.
+- Insulation boards tend to have good moisture resistant and water repellent qualities.
+Products such as Celotex and EcoTherm boards for instance have aluminium foil facings on both sides, and a PIR foam that is resistant to water.

 It’s worth noting that these types of insulation can get wet if the insulation gets damaged, so it’s always worth checking the condition of your insulation regularly.

 If you’re looking for insulation that is resistant to water damage, then spray foam or closed-cell foam insulation are the best options.
 They will keep your home well insulated and dry, no matter what the weather throws at them.

 There’s no denying that wet insulation is bad news for homeowners everywhere.
 It increases energy costs by making homes less efficient at regulating temperatures and creates an environment where mould growth is more likely to occur—which can potentially cause health problems for those living inside the home as well as long-term structural damage in some cases.